AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/18-parameters.md

 - **Default value:** empty
 - **Usage:** if some time-series are [automatically generated](#generate), this parameter lists those of them that have to be refreshed on-line ??
 TODO

-  *Note: time-series refresh is not available for transmission capacities (NTC)*
+> ⚠️ time-series refresh is not available for transmission capacities (NTC)

 ##### intra-modal
 - **Expected value:** empty, or a comma-seperated list of 1 to N elements among the following: `mc`,